MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/using-qos-beacons-to-measure-player-latency-to-azure.md

 This is the typical flow for using these beacons in the context of a player device:

-1. Log in the player to PlayFab.
+1. Login the player to PlayFab.
 This is typically done with a [LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid) or another login API.
 2. Call [ListQoSServers](xref:titleid.playfabapi.com.multiplayer.multiplayerserver.listqosservers).
 This provides hostnames to PlayFab’s QoS beacons.
 A typical implementation might have this procedure occur on the **Multiplayer Menu** page for the game.
 3. Create a UDP socket.
 4. Send a single UDP datagram to port 3075 on the QoS server.
 The message content must start with 2 bytes of 255 (1111 1111 1111 1111).